stamhoofd/stamhoofd/README.md

 # Stamhoofd frontend

+## Caddy setup

+To automate SSL certificate for a wide range of domains, caddy is used instead of nginx.
+In production, nginx is still used for the API since a wildcard certificate is required.

+In development, Caddy is also used, but you'll need to setup port forwarding for your custom domain to your LAN to make this work.
+You can also disable SSL in development.
+Run `yarn caddy:development` after installing Caddy to set the required configurations.

 ## Development

 Inside a services directory, run `yarn serve` to start a development server with hot reloading.
 Use `yarn build` to compile to the `dist/` folder.